-Under the Strategic Plan, we recently reduced our workforce by approximately 70%, but in order to successfully implement our development and commercialization plans and strategies, and as we continue operating as a public company, we may need significant additional managerial, operational, sales, marketing, financial and other personnel.
-Future growth will impose significant added responsibilities on members of management, including:
+Under the Strategic Plans and a subsequent RIF we completed in March 2024, we reduced our workforce by approximately 89% to a total of 10 full-time employees, but in order to successfully implement any development and commercialization plans and strategies, and as we continue operating as a public company, we may need significant additional managerial, operational, sales, marketing, financial and other personnel.
+Future growth will impose significant additional managerial, operational, sales, marketing, financial and other personnel.
+Future growth will impose significant additional managerial, operational, sales, marketing, financial and other personnel.

-- · identifying, recruiting, integrating, maintaining, retaining and motivating our current and additional employees; - managing our internal development efforts effectively, including the preclinical, clinical, FDA, EMA and other comparable foreign regulatory authorities' review process for our RAF program and our other product candidates, while complying with any contractual obligations to contractors and other third parties; - · managing increasing operational and managerial complexity; and - improving our operational, financial and management controls, reporting systems and procedures.
+identifying, recruiting, integrating, maintaining, retaining and motivating our current and additional employees;

+- managing our internal development efforts effectively, including the preclinical, clinical, FDA, EMA and other comparable foreign regulatory authorities' review process for our product candidates, while complying with any contractual obligations to contractors and other third parties; - · managing increasing operational and managerial complexity; and - improving our operational, financial and management controls, reporting systems and procedures.

-Our future financial performance and our ability to successfully develop and, if approved, commercialize product candidates developed from our RAF program, our c-MET inhibitor KIN-8741 and CDK4 selective research program will depend, in part, on our ability to effectively manage any future growth, and our management may also have to divert a disproportionate amount of its attention away from day-to-day activities in order to devote a substantial amount of time to managing these growth activities.
+Our future financial performance and our ability to successfully develop and, if approved, commercialize product candidates developed from programs including our c-MET inhibitor KIN-8741 and CDK4 selective inhibitor KIN-7324 will depend, in part, on our ability to effectively manage any future growth, and our management may also have to divert a disproportionate amount of its attention away from day-to-day activities in order to devote a substantial amount of time to managing these growth activities.

 We currently rely, and for the foreseeable future will continue to rely, in substantial part on certain independent organizations, advisors and consultants to provide certain services, including key aspects of research, clinical development and manufacturing.
 There can be no assurance that the services of independent organizations, advisors and consultants will continue to be available to us on a timely basis when needed, or that we can find qualified replacements.
-In addition, if we are unable to effectively manage our outsourced activities or if the quality or accuracy of the services provided by third-party service providers is compromised for any reason, our preclinical studies and clinical trials may be extended, delayed or terminated, and we may not be able to obtain marketing approval for any of our product candidates or otherwise advance our business.
+In addition, if we are unable to effectively manage our outsourced activities or if the quality or accuracy of the services provided by third-party service providers is compromised for any reason, our preclinical studies and clinical trials may be extended, delayed or terminated, and we may not be able to obtain marketing approval for any roduct candidates or otherwise advance our business.
 There can be no assurance that we will be able to manage our existing third-party service providers or find other competent outside contractors and consultants on economically reasonable terms, or at all.

-If we are not able to effectively expand our organization by hiring new employees and/or engaging additional third-party service providers, we may not be able to successfully implement the tasks necessary to further develop and commercialize our product candidates in our RAF program, our c-MET inhibitor KIN-8741 and CDK4 selective research program and, accordingly, may not achieve our research, development and commercialization goals.
+If we are not able to effectively expand our organization by hiring new employees and/or engaging additional third-party service providers, we may not be able to successfully implement the tasks necessary to further develop and commercialize our product candidates in our c-MET inhibitor KIN-8741 and CDK4 selective research program and, accordingly, may not achieve our research, development and commercialization goals.